RU-Automated-Reasoning-Group/ReGuS/Karel_Script/README.md

 # ReGuS for Karel Environment

-In this directory, we provide artifact to test ReGus in 8 tasks of [Karel Environment](https://compedu.stanford.edu/karel-reader/docs/python/en/chapter1.html), including cleanHouse, fourCorners, stairClimber, topOff, randomMaze, harvester, seeder and doorkey tasks.
+In this directory, we provide an artifact to test ReGuS across 8 tasks of the [Karel Environment](https://compedu.stanford.edu/karel-reader/docs/python/en/chapter1.html), including cleanHouse, fourCorners, stairClimber, topOff, randomMaze, harvester, seeder, and doorkey tasks.

 ## Step-by-step Instruction